villfa/phpunit-extra-constraints/README.md

 * [IsDate](./src/Constraint/IsDate.php): asserts that a string is a valid date according a given format
 * [IsList](./src/Constraint/IsList.php): asserts that the value is a sequential list
 * [IsURL](./src/Constraint/IsURL.php): asserts that a string contains only an URL
+* [IsEmail](./src/Constraint/IsEmail.php): asserts that a string contains only an email address

 ## Tests